gu-fan/mathematic.vim/README.md

 ##INTRO:
 This is a vim keymap file contains mathematic symbols.

+Based on Vim-LaTex suite and math.vim in vim.org
-Made some effor to reduce typing conflict.
+Made some effor to reduce typing conflict and increase typing speed.

 Superscript :